 The art movement of Bizarre Magic started with Charles Cameron and Tony “Doc” Shiels in the late 60s.
 Tony Andruzzi (aka Maskelyn ye Mage), Jim Magus, Carl Herron (aka Brother Shadow), Tony Raven, Joe Lantiere, Eugene Burger, Eugene Poinc, Larry White, Christian Chelman, Robert Neale, Jeff McBride, Denomolos (Ed Solomon), Roni (Roni Shachnaey), and Ulf Bolling were some of the big artists since then (aka Borodin).

-Within the Bizarre Magic group, much of the content on the subject is published privately and is not readily available via regular distribution.
-And many of the significant works were either hand-made on a very limited basis or written.
-Thus, many have substantial collectible prices in the hundreds or thousands of dollars, despite being relatively recent publications.
+Within the Bizarre Magic group, much of the content on the subject is published privately and is not readily available via regular distribution .
+Many of the works were either hand-made on a limited basis or written.
+Many have substantial collectible prices in the hundreds or thousands of dollars, despite being recent publications.